 To assign users to a role, do the following:

-- Log on as an administrator to the computer hosting the Session Recording Server.
+- Log on as an administrator to the machine hosting the Session Recording Server.

 - Start the Session Recording Authorization Console.